Aggressive Lexington Car Accident Attorney Ready To Fight For You

 – Judy Stivers, 2017

-Speak with an Accident Attorney in Lexington, KY
+Speak with an Automobile Accident Attorney in Lexington, KY

 After a severe automobile accident, you may have injuries that keep you from working, incur hundreds to thousands of dollars in medical costs, and leave you with little option for recourse.
-Instead of trying to negotiate with insurance companies to get a settlement, speak with Gladstein Law Firm, PLLC.
+Instead of trying to negotiate with insurance companies to get a settlement, speak with a Lexington car accident lawyer at Gladstein Law Firm, PLLC.
 Attorney Seth Gladstein is here to advocate for your right to compensation, and he will negotiate with insurance companies to help you receive payment for medical costs, lost wages, and pain and suffering.